anami/stylist/readme.src.md

 Add and edit live CSS to any page in any modern browser.

-Simply copy the link below as a bookmark - click the bookmark on the page you wish to change...
+Visit the [Stylist](http://stylist.anami.me "Stylist") page and copy the "Run Stylist" link as a bookmark - click the bookmark on the page you wish to change...

-[Run Stylist][1]
-[1]:javascript:{SCRIPT}

 ## Rationale